Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 • X-Series: High-quality dies become X-series processors (like 7950X)

-• Non-X Series: Lower-performing dies become non-X processors with lower clock speeds and TDPs
+• Non-X Series: Lower-performing dies with lower clock speeds and TDPs

 Testing Your CPU Bin